Bailador/Bailador/README.md

 ##### `renderer(Bailador::Template $renderer)`

 Sets the Renderer that's being used to render your templates.
-See the Template section for more details.
+See the [Templates](#templates) section for more details.

 ##### `config()`

 Returns the configuration.
 You can influence how sessions work, the mode, port and host of your Bailador app.
-See the Sessions and Configuration section for details.
+See the [Sessions](#sessions) and [Configuration](#configuration) sections for details.

 ##### `set(Str $key, $value)`

-This is a Dancer2 like way to set values to the config.
+This is a simple way to set values in the config.

 ```perl6
     # this: